elotroalex/f23-intro-dh/schedule.md

 #### Everything, Everywhere, All At Once: The (Digital) Cultural Record

-##### Studio

-- Who are we?
-- Collecting our thoughts and instruments
-- Tutorial: hypothes.is

 ##### Seminar

 - Borges, Jorge Luis. "[The Congress](https://posthegemony.files.wordpress.com/2013/02/borges_collected-fictions.pdf)"; "[El Aleph](https://posthegemony.files.wordpress.com/2013/02/borges_collected-fictions.pdf)."